laprej/laprej-www/courses/rpi-csci-4220-2018-spring.md

 in some fundamental way is only 35 points even if you spent 100 hours of time on it.

-**Compatibility**: All assignments MUST compile and run on Ubuntu 14.04.
+**Compatibility**: All assignments MUST compile with clang++ and run on Ubuntu 14.04.
+This is the compiler and operating system on Submitty so you will have no problems meeting this requirement.  *It is worth noting that not all valid C programs are valid C++ programs.*

 ### Students With Special Needs